What Really Happened In Waco?

-I was 17 and standing in the Moorhead High School library (checking out books? avoiding class? lurking?).
-I vividly remember looking at the TVs and seeing the chaos evolving in Waco.
+I was 17, hanging out in the Moorhead High School library.
+I VIVIDLY remember looking at the TVs and seeing the chaos evolving in Waco.
 Thinking back, I knew there was some sort of cult in that building and David Koresh was, like, this satan-type fella.
 I also remember hearing about Janet Reno and the government’s attempts to coax the Branch Davidians out of their compound in Waco, TX.
 Those people were EVIL.
 GTFO of that house, already, right?

-Fast forward to a few weeks ago when Danny and I watched 3 episodes of “Waco” (in one night…it’s goooood).
+Fast forward to a few weeks ago when Danny and I watched 3 episodes of “Waco” (in one night!).
 We had a moment when we looked at each other and wondered out loud if we were supposed to feel sorry for David Koresh?
 Was I feeling PITY for this guy?
 You know when you watch a horror movie and you scream, “Get out!
 GET OUT!
 Run!
 Save yourself!” and then they run and eventually trip and fall?
-I felt like I was watching a scary movie and I wanted to yell at David, “RUN!
-Get out of there!
-SAVE YOURSELF!!”
+I felt like I was watching a scary movie and I wanted to yell at David to get out of there, to SAVE HIMSELF.
+And then I felt bad for feeling bad for him.

 So what really happened in Waco?

 The man who became David Koresh was born to a 14-year-old mother and was teased as a child for being dyslexic.
-He eventually dropped out of school in 9th grade to avoid the constant humilation and floated around congregations, eventually getting kicked out of one or two of them.
+He eventually dropped out of school in 11th grade to avoid the constant humilation and floated around congregations, eventually getting kicked out of one or two of them.
 He started to play music as a way to express himself and, apparently, hung out a lot on Hollywood Boulevard in the ’80s (wha? really?).
-Dude wailed on some guitars and drank some beer.
-However, by the time he made his way to Mount Carmel, he had solidified his belief that he was the incarnation of the sacrified lamb from the book of Revelation.
+By the time he made his way to Mount Carmel, he had solidified his belief that he was the incarnation of the sacrified lamb from the book of Revelation.
 He believed that every book in the bible was a coded story describing humanity’s spiritual history and he had the key to unlocking the meaning.
-Uh, okaaaaaay.

-It became clear through watching the mini-series and by reading David Thibodeau’s book, that Koresh’s down-to-earth approach, his passionate convictions and his soothing Texas twang was appealing to many.
-People were searching for “real” meaning and his “revelations” made sense and provided much-needed comfort.
-Ultimately, Thibodeau said it best when he said, “If I hadn’t liked him so much as a person I most certainly wouldn’t have listed to him.”
+It became clear through watching the documentary (Taylor Kitsch’s performance is OUTSTANDING) and by reading David Thibodeau’s book, that Koresh’s down-to-earth approach, his passionate convictions and his soothing Texas twang was appealing to many.
+People were searching for answers and his “revelations” made sense and provided much-needed comfort.
+Ultimately, Thibodeau said it best when he said, “If I hadn’t liked him so much as a person I most certainly wouldn’t have listened to him.”

 Fast forward to the siege of 1993.
-The ATF approached the compound in Waco with an arrest warrant for David Koresh, as they claimed that he had a stockpile of semi-automatic weapons that the Davidians had intended to turn into automatic weapons.
-And, actually, THIS was not the problem.
+The ATF approached the compound in Waco with an arrest warrant for David Koresh, as they claimed that he had a stockpile of semi-automatic weapons that they intended to turn into automatic weapons.
+And, actually, the weapons were not the problem.
 The problem was that David did not pay the tax in order to obtain the license to do so legally.
 THIS IS HOW THIS ALL STARTED.

 - Who started shooting first?
 The Branch Davidians?
 I mean, they had a HUGE stockpile of weapons, right?
 Well, yes, they had a huge pile of weapons, but it may have been the FBI that shot at them first.
 No one really knows.